hohoXin/5698-netp-hw/README.md

 NOTE: This code works ONLY with Linux an macOS.
 There is no support for Windows.

 ### HOW-TO setup your system
+Note: this is not needed if you are working inside the docker container.
 Compiler: be sure to have at least g++ 5.4 or a newer version.
 (You can check by typing in your shell `g++ -v`.)
 Install the following packages, by typing in your shell: